MikeORed/random-tables-mcp/README.md

 This section details the server's core capabilities and architecture—how random‑table definitions and roll templates are stored, rolled, and extended while ports & adapters keep concerns isolated and the codebase easy to test and maintain.

+The hexagonal architecture (ports & adapters) approach provides several key benefits:

+- **Separation of Concerns**: Core business logic is isolated from external dependencies
+- **Testability**: Domain logic can be tested without relying on external systems
+- **Flexibility**: New adapters can be added without changing the core logic
+- **Maintainability**: Changes to external systems have minimal impact on the core business logic

 ## Features

 - **Create** random tables in seconds and keep them updated